 Yes.
-All the Agrisilica® range is certified for use in organic agriculture.
-For farming where drip and irrigation systems are required, both our liquid and powder fertilisers are able to be used in hydroponic systems or in fertigation while kept in a suspension.
+Agrisilica® in Chip and Powder products are certified for use in organic agriculture.
+For farming where drip and irrigation systems are required, our powder fertilisers are able to be used in hydroponic systems or in fertigation while kept in a suspension.
 For best results seek advice from your local agronomist.

 (Please note - not all silicon fertilisers on the market are the same, some having gone through a process known as calcining which is a potential carcinogen, and some is sourced from slag which could be a source of toxic heavy metals which can be taken up by plants into the edible crop).

 - Optimises healthy photosynthesis (ie: higher plant energy, more erect presentation, higher Brix content, etc)

 - Optimises uptake of all nutrients from the soil

 - Optimises all nutrient benefits within the plant

 - Sequesters carbon in plants which they convert to energy for growth